 Best Time to Visit Harriman State Park

-Of course, the Northeast’s famous foliage makes fall one the most exciting times to be at Harriman.
+Of course, the Northeast’s famous foliage makes fall one of the most exciting times to be at Harriman.
 Not only is the weather perfectly crisp and cool but the beautiful colors of the season can be seen from every vista point and down below.
-Nothing beats it.

 Best Places to Visit in Harriman State Park

-One of the seven lakes of Harriman and one of the only two you are allowed to swim in, Lake Tiorati is a gorgeous clear blue lake with a sandy beachfront that’s perfect for families or daytrippers.
+Lake Tiorati is one of seven lakes in Harriman State Park and it’s one of the only two you are allowed to swim in.
+Tiorati is a gorgeous clear blue lake with a sandy beachfront that is perfect for families or daytrippers.
 It’s easily accessible by the main highways and has a parking area for you to unload.
 Dogs are allowed on a six-foot leash.

-The historic early 1900s stone building and the beautiful bridge that is directly connected to Harriman State Park should be at the top of your list.
+This historic early-1900s stone building and beautiful bridge should be at the top of your list when visiting Harriman State Park.
 The Bear Mountain Inn’s rustic craftsmanship alone makes it worth a visit.

-Another popular hike that isn’t too crowded thanks to its multiple ways up to the summit is, Almost Perpendicular.
+Another popular hike that isn’t too crowded is Almost Perpendicular.
 Here, hikers gain quite a bit of elevation as they make their way to the top of the cliffs for big views of the park that are jaw-dropping in the summer and fall.
-Plus, pass by the famous Claudius Smith Den that was the hideout of notorious local cowboy, Claudius Smith during the American Revolution.
+Hikers will also pass by the famous Claudius Smith Den that was the hideout of the notorious local cowboy, Claudius Smith during the American Revolution.

 - You do NOT need to make a reservation for shelters or obtain a permit (unless you’re interested in a group campsite, see below)

-- Camping overnight in Harriman State Park is totally FREE
+- Camping overnight in the Harriman State Park shelters is totally FREE

-- All the shelters and campsites are off-trail and are only accessible by foot, there is parking near a trailhead but no drive-in campsites
+- All the shelters and campsites are off-trail and are only accessible by foot.
+There is parking near trailheads but no drive-in campsites

 - Parking is NOT allowed by Island Pond or Pine Meadow Lake despite the well-worn campsites and fire rings that exist

 - Get there early!
-Despite the 46,000+ acres worth of space, the eleven shelters can easily get filled up.
+Despite the 46,000+ acres worth of space, the nine shelters can easily get filled up.